razzzp/h8-p2-finalproj/README.md

 - Client can make payment at the payment gateway
   - Callback for payment gateway to update status of rental
 - Client can top up his/her deposit
+- Will be notifed by email on registration, booking & payment

 ### Admin